Ingy10/kyle-ingham-food-market/README.md

 ### 2. Set Up Environment Variables

 1. In the root directory of the project, you'll find a file named `.env.sample`.
-2. Create a copy of this file and name it `.env`:
+2. Create a copy of this file and name it `.env`.
+3. Do this for both server and client side.

 ```bash
 cp .env.sample .env